-How does staffing mix compare against projected revenue; do we need to hire?
-Architecture and engineering firms need their staffing mix to match the projects they regularly deliver.
+How does staffing mix compare against backlog; do you need to hire?
+Architecture and engineering firms need their staffing mix to match what’s needed to deliver upcoming work.
 If your firm expects to win a disproportionate number of opportunities in Higher Ed, for example, maybe you need to hire a few PMs with higher-ed experience.
-With forward-looking and up-to-date data, we can make smarter hiring decisions and set new employees up for success.
+With forward-looking and up-to-date data, you can make smarter hiring decisions and set new employees up for success.

 Tip #3: Take Action

-Remember, forecast should be used as a verb, and you should always be taking action.
-Keep the data up-to-date and use forecast projections to make adjustments so you aren’t blind-sided by a problem that you could have prevented.
+Remember, forecast should be used as a verb and you should always be taking action.
+Keep the data up-to-date and use projections to make adjustments so you aren’t blind-sided by a preventable problem.